numba/llvmlite/docs/source/user-guide/ir/ir-builder.rst

    * *cconv* is the optional calling convention.
    * *tail*, if ``"tail"`` it's a hint for the optimizer to perform tail-call optimization.
 Use ``"musttail"`` to indicate the specified call must be tail-call optimized in order for the program to be correct.
 Use ``"notail"`` to indicate that the call should never be tail-call optimized.
-Alternatively, may provide ``False`` to indicate no specific tail-call optimization behavior, or ``True`` to request `"tail"`` hint behavior (use of a boolean is for backwards compatibility with the previous API).
+Alternatively, may provide ``False`` to indicate no specific tail-call optimization behavior, or ``True`` to request ``"tail"`` hint behavior (support for a boolean value is for backwards compatibility with the previous API).
    * *fastmath* is a string or a sequence of strings of names for `fast-math flags
      <http://llvm.org/docs/LangRef.html#fast-math-flags>`_.